All Episodes

 It's a concocted media narrative.

-It's part of the Daily Soap Opera.
+It's part of the daily soap opera.

-Led by the drive-by leftists in the sports media, and joined, of course, by their brethren in the news media.
+Led by the drive-by leftists in the sports media and joined, of course, by their brethren in the news media.

-There is no national, and this illustrates it.
+There is no national.

-Survey of 504 people across every state and the district reveals that the minds of Native Americans have remained unchanged since a 2004 poll, which is twelve years ago, by the Annenberg Public Policy Center found the exact same result.
+Survey of 504 people across every state and the district reveals that the minds of Native Americans have remained unchanged since a 2004 poll, which is 12 years ago, by the Annenberg Public Policy Center found the exact same result.

-A 14-year-old poll, identical to this poll.
+A 14-year-old poll identical to this poll.

-90% of Native Americans are not offended by the Redskins name.
+90% of Native Americans are not offended by the Redskins' name.

 I saw something the other day.

-I thought did you see that?
+Did you see that?

-And you know, I've referenced this a couple times, never got to the details.
+And, you know, I've referenced this a couple times, never got to the details.

 I grabbed it from the archive stack.